-PepsiCo Makes Largest Public Pre-order Of Tesla Semis At 100 Trucks
+PepsiCo Makes Largest Public Pre-Order Of Tesla Semis At 100 Trucks

 As Reuters reports, these Tesla trucks will join 10,000 semi-trucks in PepsiCo’s fleet.

-The food and beverage conglomerate want to decrease their emissions by 30 percent says Mike O’Connell, the senior director of North American supply chain for PepsiCo subsidiary Frito-Lay.
+The food and beverage conglomerate want to decrease their emissions by 30 percent, says Mike O’Connell, the senior director of North American supply chain for PepsiCo subsidiary Frito-Lay.

 PepsiCo just placed the largest order of Tesla semi trucks yet, outdoing AB InBev, which ordered 40 of the autonomous vehicles last week. https://t.co/VSnBHrKWc6 pic.twitter.com/Z86CMrlH8G